zejunliu-neu/cs5200database/p3/p3_code/README.md

 Clone the repository, then

 ```
-cd nodeExpressMongoJade

 npm install
 npm run start
 ```

 And your app should be running on http://localhost:3000 .
-It assumes that you have `mongod` running on `mongodb://localhost:27017` or that you have the MONGO_URL environment variable set to the database you want to use
-# nodeExpressRedisJade
+# nodeExpressRedisCRUD